webclinic017/mono/golang/README.md

 Start by creating a versioned service definition in the [`proto`](../proto) module.

 Once that's done, create a similarly versioned Go implementation of the service under [`pkg`](./pkg) (i.e. `pkg/[SERVICE]/[VERSION]).
-This new module should contain a `BUILD.bazel` file and a Go file named after the service whose package is `main`.
+This new module should contain a `BUILD.bazel` file and a Go file named after the service whose package is eponymous to the service.

 The `BUILD.bazel` file for the `dummer` service is a good example of a service with both external and local proto dependencies.
 The
 `dummy` service contains an example for a service with no local and some external proto dependencies.